Roblox/roact/docs/api-reference.md

 ```

 `willUpdate` is fired after an update is started but before a component's state and props are updated.

+`willUpdate` can be used to make tweaks to your component's state using `setState`.
+Often, this should be done in `getDerivedStateFromProps` instead.

 ### didUpdate
 ```